Platt Church of England (Aided) Primary School

 - foster love and compassion for each other and the wider community.

 - nurture trust, promote self-discipline and respect within a safe environment.

 Daily collective worship is led by teachers, the Vicar or occasional visitors, and children often contribute.
 The worship includes aspects of praise, prayer and teaching, reflection, offering and sharing.
 Prayers are also part of daily classroom life.
-The children attend three services each term at St Mary’s Church, to which parents, friends and governors are invited.
+The children attend two or three services each term at St Mary’s Church, to which parents, friends and governors are invited.
 Older children also worship with other schools at Rochester Cathedral.

 Through this pattern of worship we hope to further children’s spiritual development by building the practice and values of the Christian faith into their daily lives.
 We follow the Diocesan Religious Education curriculum.